 - Have you ever wondered whether or not your brand is clear?
 Whether it communicates who you are and what your business is all about while at the same time being strong and completely awesome?!

 If you have, then this post is for you!

 Today, I'm gonna show you how to do a brand audit.
 And because I don't like the word "audit" (it totally reminds me of 'auditors' which reminds me about 'taxes' which makes my head hurt), we are going to call it a "brand review" instead.
 Mmmmkay?
 Good!

 In addition to making sure that your brand is clear, strong and completely awesome, doing a brand review will also give you these delightful benefits:

-Oh, and if you'd like to get even MORE in depth with this, check out my FREE online mini course complete with more worksheets, slides and video!
+And if you'd like to get even MORE in depth with this, check out my FREE online mini course complete with more worksheets, slides and video!
 Okay.
 Ready to buckle down and check your brand presence?
 Grab a notebook or some paper and let's get started!